jlaitue/Zombie-Game/README.md

 TODO:

 - Make it work the way its supposed to do
-- Creation of .game and .board files
+- Creation of .game and .board files / Almost DONE already created .game files we still need to include all the capabilities required
 - Improve rules of movement to play() function
 - If board file is already created just read from it
 - Logic for opening/closing of doors